-The Capital Partners Project will arrange a series of expert-led webinars, designed to provide an in-depth appreciation of the issues outlined.
+The Capital Partners Project is hosting a series of expert-led webinars, designed to provide an in-depth appreciation of the issues outlined.

 Whether you have already decided to issue mutual capital instruments (MCI), or co-operative capital units (CCUs) or are at the stage of considering your options, the program will provide valuable insights for your business:

 Legal, constitutional & membership issues

 Constitutional and legal considerations for issuing MCI or CCU

 Making your mutual constitution MCI or CCU -ready